 The times, they are a-changin’.
 As Americans flock to the road in RVs, rejecting consumerism and embracing the value of experiences, RV campgrounds are filling up weeks in advance.
 And when you do find an open spot, it’s guaranteed to be more expensive than ever.

-Enter Harvest Hosts, an experience-based RV camping option opening hundreds of unique locations to its members.
+Enter Harvest Hosts, an experience-based RV camping option opening over a thousand unique locations to its members.

 I run across few RVers these days who don’t know about Harvest Hosts.
 The company’s marketing strategy is stellar.
 But just because you’ve heard of it, doesn’t mean you’ve signed up.

 We were late to the game, so I can relate.
 We just became members in March 2019 because Harvest Hosts didn’t match our travel rhythm before then.